We offer phone, video, and in-person appointments with our immigration lawyer

 • Family Unity, National Interest, and more

-Lynn Garfinkel, Managing Attorney
+Lynn Garfinkel, Immigration Consultant

 Ms. Garfinkel completed her undergraduate studies at Lewis and Clark College in Portland, Oregon.
 After studying abroad in France and South Korea, she self-designed her undergraduate degree in international development.
 After working for two years at national organizations advocating for low income families, Ms. Garfinkel went on to earn her Juris Doctor (JD) degree from Northeastern University School of Law in Massachusetts.